 - Crossover: A 1968 Thanksgiving Episode sent the Clampetts to Hooterville, where they mingled with the characters from Petticoat Junction and Green Acres.
 All three rural-themed sitcoms were developed by Paul Henning.

-- Dreadful Musician: Cousin Pearl considers herself a talented piano player and opera star, in reality her singing is bad enough for the neighbors to summon the police to make it stop.
+- Dreadful Musician: Cousin Pearl considers herself a talented piano player and opera star — but in reality, her singing is bad enough that the neighbors have been known to summon the police to make it stop.